andrew/ultimate-awesome/README.md

 - [prompt-engineers-atlas](https://github.com/yellow-footed-honeyguide/prompt-engineers-atlas) - A Collection of useful Prompt-Engineering Technics & Resources.
 - [MRCPapers](https://github.com/ZhengZixiang/MRCPapers) - Worth-reading paper list and other awesome resources on Machine Reading Comprehension (MRC) and textual Question Answering (QA). 机器阅读理解与文本问答领域值得一读的论文列表和其他相关资源集合.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
+- [awesome-flatpak](https://github.com/akvadrako/awesome-flatpak) - A currated list of resources for the flatpak packaging system.
 - [awesome-ai-research-papers](https://github.com/awesomelistsio/awesome-ai-research-papers) - A curated list of seminal and influential research papers in artificial intelligence, covering key topics in machine learning, deep learning, NLP, computer vision, reinforcement learning, and AI ethics.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.